Pottery, Ceramics and Clay Primer

 There are several ways of making pottery in moulds in order to repeat shapes, such as bowls or mugs, or flat shapes with rich surface decoration such as tiles.
 One of the most direct is the press mould method in which a slab of clay is laid over a plaster mould and pressed onto it.
 The excess clay is then trimmed away, the surface smoothed, and the clay form removed.
 A moulded form though repeated many times can still retain a fresh and individual look by applying additions such as handles or pedestals, textures or glazes.

-In factory production, slip casting moulds are used to make objects such as dinner plates in exact duplicate – with the decoration also standardized.
-However, this process is also used by the hand potter as a shortcut to sturdy plates or platters which can then be finished individually, usually with painted glazes.
+In factory production, slip casting moulds are used to make objects such as dinner plates, mugs, sculptural forms and sanitary ware in exact duplicate – with the decoration also standardized.
+However, this process is also used by the hand potter as a shortcut which can then be finished individually, usually with painted glazes.
 A slip casting mould, which can be purchased, consists of two halves, made of plaster, with a cavity in between.
-Slip, which is liquid clay, is poured into the space inside.
+Casting slip, which is liquid clay, is poured into the space inside.
 Excess is poured out leaving the shape behind.
 This can be done several times depending on the shape.
 After the slip has hardened, the shape is removed from the mould.
 Slips are available from any ceramic supplier and come in a wide range of colours.

 Sand casting, another popular mould technique, allows you to make large, strongly textured pieces, and to repeat what you have made.
 For this or other container shapes, a model for half of the form is built up in wet sand and the surface textured with a blunt stick or another tool.
 Layers of plaster are poured over the sand mould and allowed to harden.
 A slab of clay is laid over the inside of the shell and pressed into it.
 After the clay has stiffened enough to hold its shape, it is removed, and the process repeated.